 POSITION VACANCY ANNOUNCEMENT

-POSITION DESCRIPTION: This is a full-time 12-month, tenure-track position with an 80% research and 20% extension appointment focused on rice production systems in Louisiana.
-The position will have a 20% appointment in the School of Plant, Environmental, and Soil Sciences (SPESS) and will be expected to fully participate in the school’s graduate program serving as major advisor and on advisory committees for Ph.D. and M.S. students.
+Position Description: This is a full-time 12-month, tenure-track position with a 75% research and 25% extension appointment focused on sugarcane and soybean crop production systems in central Louisiana and the Teche Sugarcane growing region in South Louisiana.
 The successful candidate must interact with commodity and agricultural industry partners to identify, develop and implement critical research projects.
 Collaboration with research and extension faculty within Louisiana, as well as with national experts on issues of shared interest and importance will be encouraged.
 Formal participation in multi-disciplinary, regional, or national research initiatives will be expected.
 Results of research should be published in peer-reviewed journals and other scientific/technical publications.
-Extramural funding to support the activities of the position should be solicited from federal and state agencies, commodity (state and national) research boards, and agro-industries.
+Extramural funding to support the activities of the position should be solicited from federal and state agencies, commodity (state and national) research boards, and agricultural industries.

-The successful candidate will be expected to develop applied and mission-oriented research programs at the H. Rouse Caffey Rice Research Station focused on agronomic issues important to the rice industry.
-Potential focus areas could include, but are not limited to, fertility management, alternative production systems, water usage and management, and rotational crop management.
-Including in these efforts, he/she will be expected to work collaboratively with faculty in the H. Rouse Caffey Rice Research Station and the School of Plant, Environmental, and Soil Sciences in addressing emerging industry needs and coordinating rice variety testing and characterization.
-Research, extension, and outreach responsibilities will include north and south Louisiana.
-He/she will develop, refine, and disseminate LSU AgCenter recommendations and provide current content to a variety of extension media including but not limited to commodity web pages, social media, agricultural trade magazines, and traditional extension methods (newsletters, blogs, oral delivery, and formal extension publications).
+The successful candidate will be expected to develop a research program focused on sugarcane and soybean production at the Dean Lee Research and Extension Center as well as develop and coordinate research at the Iberia Research Station.
+Including in these efforts, they will be expected to work collaboratively with faculty from the LSU AgCenter’s Sugarcane Research Station and the USDA’s ARS Research Station in Houma, Louisiana in addressing industry needs and coordinating sugarcane variety testing.
+Additionally, they will conduct research to support and enhance soybean production systems in Louisiana.
+Extension and outreach responsibilities will also include central and south Louisiana, and will focus on sugarcane and soybean production.
+They will be responsible for working with advisory committees to identify clientele needs, developing research programs that respond to those needs, and assessing program impact.
+They will disseminate LSU AgCenter recommendations and provide current content to commodity web pages on the AgCenter web site.
+Technology transfer and outreach to stakeholders must be accomplished through web-based content, social media, agricultural trade magazines and traditional extension methods (newsletters, blogs, oral delivery and formal extension publications).
 Additional duties include participation in professional and technical meetings and other outreach as is necessary to inform producers, industry personnel, and other research scientists of project activities and findings.
-This faculty member will report to the Resident Coordinator of the H. Rouse Caffey Rice Research Station.
+This faculty member will report to the Central Regional Director of the LSU AgCenter.

 Web site: www.lsuagcenter.com